vdoshi8/cotwono/README.md

 # Welcome to our project

-## What technologies are used for this project?
+## Technologies are used for this project?

 This project is built with .